dbutz/SchoolSite-Pro-Docs/forecasts/briefTour.md

 To view forecast reports, modify factors, refresh forecast, and export forcasts choose the foracasting tab.

 ### Begin by creating a district wide report:
-Click on the forecasting toolbar, then Forecast Report.
+Click on the forecasting ribbon, then Forecast Report.
 The Setup Tab should display by default.
 (If the View tab is displayed, click on the Setup tab.)

 ![]()
 1. Under the question "Display forecast by:" choose the radio button "District summary".